Often people don't know that the way they see is any different to anyone else. We only know our own visual experience, right?

-So, here I will discuss some common forms of visual distortion.
+In this article, we'll focus on some common forms of visual distortion.
 However, because the eyes and the brain are so complex, this isn't all encompassing, and if you have specific concerns about your eyesight or eye health, we strongly recommend professional advice.
-You can book an appointment here.

 Common Types of Visual Distortion